Iperity/Compass.js/README.md

 If you haven't logged on to the npm cli yet, it will prompt you to do so when running the last step.

+After releasing, update the `package.json` files in the examples folder to match the new Compass.js version.

 Documentation & Examples
 ---------